sx4-discord-bot/Sx4/README.md

 # <u>__Sx4__</u>

 Sx4 is a mutlipurpose bot, this means it can be used for many different purposes making it easier for you to focus your whole server around a few bots.
-It also has over 210 commands (Over 500 including sub commands) for many different purposes
+It also has over 300 commands for many different purposes

 <u>__Moderation__</u>